 The cost of using the caps varies depending on the manufacturer, the number of chemotherapy sessions you’ll be having, and the number of months you’ll be using the caps.
 Some users have said the cost of the caps is comparable to the cost of a having a wig made.
 Check with your insurance carrier to see if the cost of renting the caps is covered.

-It’s also important to know that cold caps don’t work for everyone.
-In two small European studies, cold caps were considered effective in about 50% of the women that used them.
-Women who got only anthracycline chemotherapy had better results with cold caps than women who got only taxane chemotherapy.
+It’s important to know that cold caps and scalp cooling systems may not work for everyone.
+Research results show that cold caps and scalp cooling systems were considered highly effective in 50% to about 65% of the women who used them.
+Women who got only taxane chemotherapy have had better results with cold caps and scalp cooling systems than women who got only anthracycline chemotherapy.

 Adriamycin (chemical name: doxorubicin), Ellence (chemical name: epirubicin), and daunorubicin are anthracyclines.

-Taxol (chemical name: paclitaxel), Taxotere (chemical name: docetaxel), and Abraxane (chemical name: albumin-bound paclitaxel) are taxanes.
+Taxol (chemical name: paclitaxel), Taxotere (chemical name: docetaxel), and Abraxane (chemical name: albumin-bound or nab-paclitaxel) are taxanes.

-If you’re interested in trying cold caps, talk to your doctor about all the factors that need to be taken into account, including your chemotherapy regimen and any other health issues you may have.
+If you’re interested in trying cold caps or a scalp cooling system, talk to your doctor about all the factors that need to be taken into account, including your chemotherapy regimen and any other health issues you may have.